ATM/Debit Card Safety Tips

 Capturing card information, or "skimming," is on the rise at ATMs and gas stations.
 Never use an ATM or card swipe that looks like it has been tampered with, as indicated by loose or extra parts attached to the face of the machine.

-If your card is captured inside an ATM or other device, call Republic Bank immediately to report the incident.
+If your card is captured inside an ATM or another device, call Republic Bank immediately to report the incident.
 You may think your card was jammed by the device, but many times it is retrieved by a criminal who staged the capture and may use it immediately.
 In either case, you will require a replacement card.

 Automated Teller Machine (ATM) Safety